PHP vs IOP Programs

 need near-inpatient intensity, medical monitoring, psychiatric care, stepping down from residential

-Learn more →Choose Intensive Outpatient (IOP) if...
+Learn more about Partial Hospitalization (PHP) →Choose Intensive Outpatient (IOP) if...

 need structured support with more flexibility, maintaining work/school, stepping down from PHP